 This week, we continue by sharing more of these lessons from social entrepreneurs.
 The design principle, which guides the youth employment solution, is listed below in the first subheading, followed by the scaling model used by the social entrepreneur.

-Create new industries.
 Scale impact through partnerships and third-party licenses.

 Africa Yoga Project equips unemployed young people in Africa with the tools to be professionals and leaders who create new economic opportunities by tapping into the multibillion-dollar global wellness industry.
 This includes yoga, psycho and social counseling, nutrition, massage, life coaching, ontology, meditation and more.

 While AYP has initiated operations in Kenya and is working on expanding operations throughout the country, the growing wellness industry presents opportunities to expand the model rapidly throughout Africa.
 Beyond direct expansion to Uganda, AYP is looking to build a network of operators throughout the continent both through partnerships and by creating ways for others to apply the model through third-party licensees.

 Eventually, AYP aims to engage enough players to generate a full-blown movement for peace, health and service, and with it, a huge source of new employment opportunities throughout the continent.

 The social entrepreneurs behind the innovative solutions to youth employment are eager to have their ideas adopted by others and for their vision to become a new norm to ensure opportunities for all.
 To do so they have begun to use indirect delivery mechanisms that reach for impact well beyond organic growth toward long-lasting change.
 Open sourcing materials, empowering other organizations to replicate the model, piggybacking approaches, influencing policies and creating virtual platforms for exchange are just some examples of how successful organizations can spread their models without having to grow their operational size.